 In other sections we’ll go into more and more detail about diversification among stocks, and how to diversify into small and value.
 For now, though, let’s talk about the bedrock of most investors’ portfolios, the diversification between stocks and bonds.

-NUMBER FOUR: Your risk tolerance
+Part 4: Your risk tolerance

 Stocks and bonds are a great combination, particularly for retirees, because their returns are so uncorrelated.
 In fact, it’s better than a lack of correlation.
 Often during serious bear markets investors pour money into bonds as stock prices crash.
 As a result, bonds often have their best years precisely when stocks have their worst years.